Which Protein Powder Is Best for Me?

 But then, of course, there is the potential for allergies and intolerance.
 Whey contains lactose, which some people are intolerant to.
 Casein does contain lower levels of lactose – making it acceptable to some – but it is also possible to have an allergy to casein itself.
 It’s also important to point out that isolates of both whey and casein will have less lactose than concentrates, but this is achieved through excess processing that diminishes the bioavailability of other extremely beneficial nutrients.

 Finally, soy is another popular protein source that is also a common allergen.
 Even if they do not have an allergy to the bean, many people chose to limit the amount of soy in their diet due to the potential negative health effects of various estrogen-like chemicals that it contains.

 Once you sort out the protein powders that you cannot take, the next step is to decide why you want to take a protein powder to begin with.

-If you’re looking to use it as a meal replacement, then you’ll want something that has a considerable amount of calories – in the right macronutrient balance – to keep you feeling full.
-Casein, which clumps up in your stomach and takes hours to fully digest, is uniquely good at this particular job.
+If you’re looking to lose weight with minimal muscle loss, you may opt for our high protein meal replacement powder.
+If on the other hand you want to maintain or grow your muscle mass, then you’ll want a protein powder that has a considerable amount of calories – in the right macronutrient balance – to keep you feeling full.
+Casein, which clumps up in your stomach and takes hours to fully digest, is uniquely good at helping you to feel full.